muit/muit.github.io/content/Posts/memory-allocators-and-arenas.md

 Lately, I have been playing around with the implementation of custom allocators and arenas to replace native allocations on my C++ projects.

 Wow!
-Stop right there, Miguel.
+Stop right there, Muit.
 This line already deserves some introductions!
 Let's talk about allocators.

 ## Crash course on allocations